grokit/dcore/datasys/README.md

 - Documents can link to each-other by unique-ID, transformed into web link if public, reference section if private, error if reference to blank.
   - Make it possible / relatively easy for a documen to change unique-ID.
 Could be a script, or something that tracks all previous unique-ID and indicate when an "old link" is used.

+- There is an inherent compromise between a system that is immediate (can always answer questions / can just be rendered on the fly) and a system that require a complete parse before questions can be answered.
+A good compromise could be in between where you do not need a parse to generate the documents (unlike now), but if any reference was newly introduced, it will fail and will not be fixed until the next complete parse.
+In this model, there is a metadata definition that contains the data from the last parse and is querried at runtime.

 ## Features Wanted

 ### Public AND Private